Glenwood City, Wisconsin

 Glenwood City is a city in St. Croix County, Wisconsin, United States.
-The population was 1,242 at the 2010 census.
-Glenwood City is the site of the yearly St. Croix County fair and is known as the "City of 57 Hills."
+The population was 1,306 at the 2020 census.
+It is known as the "City of 57 Hills."
+Glenwood City is the site of the annual St. Croix County Fair.

 History

-The city was founded on the banks of Tiffany Creek, in 1880.
+The city was founded in 1885.
 It was once a stop on the Wisconsin Central Railway, but the line to Glenwood City is now abandoned.

-Glenwood City is home to the St. Croix County Fair in July, and also hosts a PRCA Rodeo each June.